 Once you complete your interview process, keep in mind that you need:

 - Uniform criteria for the final evaluation.
 With the four categories in the interview section, create universal criteria so that you can judge all applicants fairly.
 There are multiple rating scales; some popular options include “yes or no,” a numerical range (e.g., 1 to 5), or a “word” scale (poor to great).
 You should use these for both individual questions and the final assessment.
 Once you receive the interview forms from the interviewers, you can start compiling the overall score for each interviewee.
 You may also provide more weight to certain interviewers than others.
+Download our free interview evaluation forms for some structure on how to prepare these.

 - A final decision maker.
 There should be multiple people in the interview process, so in the case of not having a unanimous decision, you need someone to have the last say.
 Founders, executives, human resource managers, and direct supervisors are all known to have the final say on which applicant is selected.
-For hiring a graphic designer, you may want to give the final decision to the individual who is working the most with the designer and/or has the most technical knowledge of the project.
+For hiring a graphic artist, you may want to give the final decision to the individual who is working the most with the designer and/or has the most technical knowledge of the project.
 In many cases, that would be the direct supervisor.

 - An offer letter.
 Once you make the decision on who you want to hire, you can provide them with an offer letter that details the benefits of accepting the position.
-If you need help on creating one or what items to include in it, please see our guide to offer letters and use the free template.
+If you need help creating one or what items to include in it, please see our guide to offer letters and use the free template.
 If your top applicant accepts your offer, it is a good policy to let your other candidates know that you have decided to go in another direction.

 For more general information on hiring, check out our guide on how to hire employees.